iamthe-nerdyDev/Web3-OAuth/client/README.md

 # Client

-Frontend endpoint for Web3 OAuth.
+Frontend for Web3 OAuth.
 Was built using React + Vite + Typescript.

 ## Key Pages